numpy/numpy/doc/source/reference/arrays.scalars.rst

    links to the classes and is a vector graphic.
 Unfortunately it looks worse and the html <map> element providing the linked regions is misaligned.

-   .. inheritance-diagram:: byte short intc int_ longlong ubyte ushort uintc uint ulonglong half single double longdouble csingle cdouble clongdouble bool_ datetime64 timedelta64 object_ bytes_ str_ void
+   .. inheritance-diagram:: byte short intc int_ longlong ubyte ushort uintc ulong ulonglong half single double longdouble csingle cdouble clongdouble bool_ datetime64 timedelta64 object_ bytes_ str_ void

 .. [#] However, array scalars are immutable, so none of the array
        scalar attributes are settable.